Google Translate Disclaimer

 https://www.simcoemuskokahealth.org/Topics/InfectiousDiseases/DiseaseInformation/Zoonotic-Diseases

 , there are influenza A viruses specific to animals.
-Some flu viruses specific to animals include: swine influenza, , dogs, cats, equine, horses, foxes, coyotes, bird flu, swine flu, influenza A, viruses, bacteria
+Some flu viruses specific to animals include: swine influenza, , cats, equine, horses, foxes, coyotes, bird flu, swine flu, influenza A, viruses, bacteria

 Body Changes After Baby